vishnu-palagiri/OilRigAnomalyDetection/README.md

   - Constructs a prompt that guides the model to produce a one-line summary and a short explanation.

 3. **Summarization**
-  - Uses `google/flan-t5-small` via Hugging Face’s `pipeline("summarization")` to generate concise, context-aware summaries.
+  - Uses `llama3.1` quantized via ollama `(which runs locally)` to generate concise, context-aware summaries.

 🔍 Code: [`summarize_predictions()`](https://github.com/vishnu-palagiri/OilRigAnomalyDetection/blob/main/data_simulator/__init__.py)